-Bumble bees, sometimes also known as humble-bees, are characterized by their fuzzy bodies, peculiar bumbling flight patterns, and their droning noise while flying.
-Typically black and yellow or orange, and up to one inch in length, their fuzzy bodies help them to collect pollen.
+Bumble bees – sometimes also known as humble-bees – are known for their fuzzy bodies, bumbling flight patterns, and droning noise they create while flying.
+They are typically black and yellow (sometimes orange) and are about 1 inch long.

-A distant relative of the honey bee, bumble bees are one of the most popular and efficient pollinators.
-In some cases, they can actually be considered better pollinators than honey bees, due to their hardiness.
-They can fly in colder, darker, and wetter conditions than their cousins the honey bee, and their increased resistance makes them ideal for helping to pollinate many fruit and vegetable crops.
 Like most bees, they collect nectar and pollen to store in their hives.
-These hives are typically found in pre-existing holes in the ground, such as those made by rodents.
-However, it is not unusual to find them in human-created areas like wood piles, hay bales, walls, sheds, compost heaps, crawl spaces and even the occasional attic.
+Bumble bee hives are typically found in pre-existing holes in the ground, such as those made by rodents.
+However, it is not unusual to find them in other areas like wood piles, hay bales, sheds, crawl spaces, and even the occasional attic.